 Calendar to Share with Family

 My weekly calendar has a color-coded row for each family member.
-The calendar is probably simple to make but I elected to have MangoLaneDesigns inexpensively make a personalized printable for me.
+The calendar is probably simple to make but I elected to have MangoLaneDesigns inexpensively make a personalized printable for me (they also offer a custom family calendar on a dry erase board).
 I inserted it into a picture frame and use a dry erase marker to write out the schedule for the week.
 I keep our full family calendar on Google calendar.
 My husband has access to the Google calendar and I add my oldest son to the invites that are relevant to him.
 The calendar in my family command center allows everyone in the family to see what everyone else has going on for the week.
 Even my younger son, who can’t read yet, likes to point to different items on the family calendar and ask what is going on that day.
 It’s also helped me get into the habit of looking at the schedule for the week every Sunday.

 Even though I try to minimize the amount of paper that comes into our home, there still is quite a bit of paper to organize.
 The previous owner of our house left these file folder racks and I kept them because they offer a lot of space to organize paper.
-(I’ve seen similar file organizers at Home Goods).
+(You can find a similar wall mounted fill holder on Amazon and I’ve seen similar ones at Home Goods).
 I only use it for temporary paper storage.
 I keep coupons, receipts (select ones, temporarily), bills to pay, action items, weekly menu with the recipes needed for the week, box tops and a folder for each kid and my husband.
 The folders for each child contains any important papers for the school year and sports.
 So it may contain a paper with the login info for the math program they use at school or a copy of a form I filled out for soccer.

 I could hide these papers away in a file cabinet in the home office but they are papers that I need the visual reminder or I need to have them on hand quickly.
 I have a schedule to go through the folders to take action or clear out what is no longer needed.
 For example, I go through the kid’s folders at the end of the year and bills weekly.